Fact-checked by the Snapmessages editorial team

 Can someone monitor my messages without installing an app?

 Yes, in certain scenarios.
 Man-in-the-middle attacks on unsecured Wi-Fi networks can intercept unencrypted messages without any software on your device.
 Carriers also have access to unencrypted SMS messages by default.
-However, monitoring the content of end-to-end encrypted messages like those sent via Signal without device access is computationally infeasible with current technology.
+Monitoring the content of end-to-end encrypted messages like those sent via Signal without device access is computationally infeasible with current technology, which is why device-level security matters as much as app choice.

 Can my messages be monitored if I use a VPN?